 Credit unions offer many of the same services that commercial banks offer, including checking accounts, savings accounts, mortgages and other loans, and credit cards.

-Private banks, meanwhile, cater to the needs of high net worth individuals and their businesses, which differ from the needs of most consumers.
+Private banks, meanwhile, cater to the needs of high-net-worth people and their businesses.
+These needs can differ from the needs of most consumers.

-The investment bank may choose to distribute publicly traded bonds to clients or to arrange a private placement of the client company's debt directly with another company.
+The investment bank may choose to distribute publicly traded bonds to clients or they may arrange a private placement of the client company's debt directly with another company.